 Butter used to be a project that took our foremothers all day.
-How wonderful it is that we can now whip up a batch of homemade sweet cream butter without much fuss or trouble and can even do other kitchen tasks while the homemade butter practically makes itself!
+How wonderful it is that we can now whip up a batch of homemade sweet cream butter without much fuss.
+We can even do other kitchen tasks while the homemade butter practically makes itself!

-Using a tool most of us have in our kitchens, a stand mixer, you can pour in your slightly warmed cream, flip it on, and walk away.
-(This is the easiest way to skim cream I’ve found.)
+Using a tool most of us have in our kitchen, a stand mixer, you can pour in your slightly warmed cream, flip it on.
+Then, just walk away.
+(However, this is the easiest way to skim cream I’ve found so far).

-But if you happen to hang around and watch this amazing process in action, you’ll notice the cream go through several changes.
-It will quickly whip into a soft cream, followed by a stiffly whipped cream…
+However, if you happen to hang around and watch this amazing process in action, you’ll notice the cream go through several changes:

 Drain the buttermilk off into a bowl- BUT DON’T THROW IT AWAY!
 You can use it anywhere you use buttermilk.
-Or you may put in a tablespoon of cultured buttermilk and leave it out in a warm place to culture until thick and then you have a beautifully thick, cultured buttermilk.
+Also, you can put in a tablespoon of cultured buttermilk and leave it out in a warm place to culture until thick.
+Then, you’ll have a beautifully thick, cultured buttermilk.
 It’s so simple!

-Once the buttermilk is drained, put the butter back into the mixer bowl and run some really cold water over the butter and massage out any residual buttermilk.
-Drain the milky water and refill it with more cold water and repeat the massaging and rinsing and draining until the water is clear.
-And you’re all done!
+Once the buttermilk is drained, put the butter back into the mixer bowl and run some really cold water over the butter.
+Next, massage out any residual buttermilk.
+Drain the milky water and refill it with more cold water.
+Finally, just repeat the massaging and rinsing and draining until the water is clear.

 How to Make Your Own Sweet Cream Butter